 Which One Is Right for You?

 The honest answer is that it depends on your teeth and your goals.
 Invisalign handles the majority of crowding, spacing, and common bite issues beautifully, especially when you wear your aligners as directed.
 A few more involved cases may still do better with braces.
 The good news is that you do not have to guess.
-At your free consultation, Dr. James Willis reviews your iTero scan with you and gives you a straight recommendation based on what he actually sees.
+At your free consultation, Dr. Kevin Hu reviews your iTero scan with you and gives you a straight recommendation based on what he actually sees.
+Your plan is guided by a dentist with doctoral-level training in orthodontics and the science of tooth movement, and our practice is a Platinum Invisalign Provider, so the recommendation rests on both deep orthodontic understanding and extensive clear-aligner experience.